onderbektas/onderbektas.github.io/README.md

 # onderbektas.github.io
 Tutorials, Presentations and samples codes about data science

+Probability Theory.
+Sql Queries Equivalent in Python / Pandas and R

 # About Me
 I graduated from the electronics engineering department in Istanbul Technical University in Turkey.
 In 2016,